Amine-Itani/Unit-4/Project4.md

 ## Parameterized Queries

-While working, I faced a problem where the queries I wrote were vulnerable to injection attacks, which made them unsafe, so I parameterized them to make them more secure.<sup>3</sup>
+While working, I faced a problem where queries I wrote were vulnerable to injection attacks from evil actors, which made them unsafe, so I parameterized them to increase security.<sup>3</sup>

 ```
 class DatabaseBridge: